Resources

 Vitamin B3 is a water-soluble vitamin that is important for many metabolic functions.
 It's also called niacin or nicotinic acid.
 Niacin aids in the release of energy from food and helps break down fats and amino acids to produce nitric oxide.

 Nitric oxide is important for a healthy circulation system.
 There are three forms of vitamin B3: nicotinamide (niacinamide), inositol hexaniacinate (HNIC), and nicotinyl alcohol.
 The most commonly used form is niacin, which has been shown to lower cholesterol levels by as much as 15% when combined with exercise and diet modification.
-There are other effects as well.
+It also supports brain health and reduces inflammation.

 As mentioned earlier, the deficiency of vitamin B3 is known as pellagra.
 Pellagra causes the three D's of a vitamin B3 deficiency: dermatitis (scaly, dry skin), diarrhoea, and dementia (confusion, depression).